nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 ```
 SELECT * FROM average_fraud_detection;
 ```
+## Section 10 - Perform Distance Fraud Detection
-3. While the second method can highlight anomalies that might indicate fraudulent transactions, there is another method that can help detect possible fraud: analyzing the transaction location.
+While the second method can highlight anomalies that might indicate fraudulent transactions, there is another method that can help detect possible fraud: analyzing the transaction location.
 If a customer uses their card for payments in multiple distant locations within a short period of time, this could indicate a potentially fraudulent transaction.

 In this example, we will mark a transaction as possible fraud if, within a 5-minute window, the transaction occurs more than 1000 km away from that card’s first transaction location in the same window:
 ```